jwithington/personal-goals/README.md

 - [ ] Buy jeans (and other clothing?)
 - [ ] Review this on Saturday or Sunday
 - [ ] Stay on top of new Skillcrush course
-- [ ] meet with Chris; discuss new life with new job
+- [:thumbsup:] meet with Chris; discuss new life with new job
 - [ ] fill out student loan shizz

 ### Things I'll Do in the Future: